MoistMonkey420/NorseMeteorAddon/README.md

  N-client
  etc...
 ```
-This addon was mainly made for compiling the hardest features i coulød find so i dont need to have hella addons active at once.
+This addon was mainly made for compiling the hardest features i could find so i dont need to have hella addons active at once.
 If you would like to see a feature in here pm me on Discord!

 Discord: brandonmunson_